vserova/book/pages/ch_res.md

 Using NCBI C and C++ Toolkits together
 --------------------------------------

-<span class="nctnt highlight">Note</span>: Due to security issues, not all links on this page are accessible by users outside NCBI.
+*Note*: Due to security issues, not all links on this page are accessible by users outside NCBI.

 -   [Overview](#overview)